cost-sike/cost.to.break.sike/Python_script/README.md

 # Paper "The Cost to Break SIKE: A Comparative Hardware-Based Analysis with AES and SHA-3"

-Targeted primitives: SIKE, AES and SHA-3
+Targeted primitives: SIKE, AES and SHA-3.

-Technology used by the hardware implementations used in the model: NanGate 45nm open-cell library
+Technology used by the hardware implementations used in the model: NanGate 45nm open-cell library.

-Run the Python script to produce all the figures and security estimates in the paper.
+Run this Python script to produce all the figures and security estimates included in the paper.